 Automatic password change for SCRIL configured users

-Domains configured for Windows Server 2016 domain functional level can further secure the unknown password for a SCRIL enabled users by configuring the domain to automatically change the password for SCRIL users.
+Domains configured for Windows Server 2016 domain functional level can further secure the unknown password for SCRIL-enabled users by configuring the domain to automatically change the password for SCRIL users.

-In this configuration, passwords for SCRIL configured users expired based on Active Directory password policy settings.
-When the SCRIL user authentication from a domain controller, the domain controller recognizes the password has expired, and automatically generates a new random 128 bit password for the user as part of the authentication.
-What is great about this feature is your users do not experience any change password notifications or experience any authentication outages.
+In this configuration, passwords for SCRIL-configured users expire based on Active Directory password policy settings.
+When the SCRIL user authenticates from a domain controller, the domain controller recognizes the password has expired, and automatically generates a new random 128 bit password for the user as part of the authentication.
+What is great about this feature is your users do not experience any change password notifications or any authentication outages.

 Some components within Windows 10, such as Data Protection APIs and NTLM authentication, still need artifacts of a user possessing a password.
-This configuration provides interoperability with while reducing the usage surface while Microsoft continues to close the gaps to remove the password completely.
+This configuration provides interoperability by reducing the usage surface while Microsoft continues to close the gaps to remove the password completely.

 The Road Ahead

 The information presented here is just the beginning.
-We will update this guide with improved tool and methods and scenarios, like Azure AD joined and MDM managed environments, As we continue to invest in password-less, we would love to hear from you.
+We will update this guide with improved tools, methods, and scenarios, like Azure AD joined and MDM managed environments.
+As we continue to invest in a passwordless future, we would love to hear from you.
 Your feedback is important.
 Send us an email at email@example.com.